pramodv1993/llm_testing/README.md

 - The main test file is in [test_graph.py](test_graph.py)
 - The agent building logic is in [graph_builder.py](graph_builder.py)
 - The mock data for tests can be added within [data_mocker.py](graph_builder.py)
+- To get more insights about this repo, do check out the article I wrote where I have used this repo as a running example [here](https://medium.com/pythoneers/towards-developing-tests-for-large-language-model-enabled-apis-946e04c9ed65)

 #### To run the tests:
 - Install the requirements using `pip install -r requirements.txt`